Lesterpaintstheworld/terminal-velocity/characters/relationships_map.md

 ## This map outlines the relationships between characters, reflecting recent changes and developments.

 ## Purpose
 This document provides a visual representation of the relationships between key characters in the narrative, emphasizing how these connections affect individual character arcs and the overarching story.
+Recent modifications have clarified the dynamics between Isabella and Marcus, highlighting their ideological clashes and mutual respect, which evolve throughout the narrative.

 ## Key Characters
 ### Isabella Torres